-Fibronectins are glycoproteins composed of two polypeptides joined by disulfide bridges (Figure 1).
+Fibronectins are glycoproteins consisting of two polypeptides joined by disulfide bridges (Figure 1).
 They are major players in making the extracellular matrix cohesive.
-Fibronectins have several molecular domains that recognize and bind to glycosaminoglycans, proteoglycans, fibrin, heparin and some transmembrane proteins such as integrins.
-Thus, connections are established between different extracellular matrix molecules, but also between extracellular matrix and cells.
+Fibronectins have several molecular domains that recognize and bind glycosaminoglycans, proteoglycans, fibrin, heparin and some transmembrane proteins such as integrins.
+Therefore, fibronectins are intermediaries that make connections between different extracellular matrix molecules, but also between extracellular matrix and cells.
 Fibronectins are found in almost every tissue.
-They can be found as insoluble fibers in solid tissues, or like soluble molecules in body fluids such as blood.
+They can be found as insoluble fibers in connective tissues, and soluble molecules in body fluids such as blood.
 Besides maintaining extracellular matrix cohesion, fibronectins have many other functions.
-Por example, during embryonic development, cells move from one side to another through adhesion paths made of fibronectin.
+For example, during embryonic development, cells move from one side to another through adhesion paths made of fibronectin.
 They are also important during tissue remodeling.

-Laminin is a main component of the basal lamina, the extracellular matrix layer that separates epithelia and muscle cells from connective tissues.
-It consists of three highly glycosylated polypeptides: alpha, beta and gamma, joined together by disulfide bridges.
-There are 5 types of alpha chains, 3 of beta chains, and 3 of gamma chains, which may be combined to form different types of laminin, although not all combinations are possible, and only 12 laminin subtypes have been found.
-Laminin is synthesized by epithelium, muscle cells, neurons, and bone marrow cells.
+Laminins are a major component of the basal lamina, the extracellular matrix layer that separates epithelia and muscle cells from connective tissues.
+It consists of three highly glycosylated polypeptides: alpha, beta and gamma, joined together by disulfide bridges (Figure 2).
+There are 5 types of alpha chains, 3 of beta chains, and 3 of gamma chains, that are combined to form different types of laminins, although not all combinations may be possible because only 16 laminin subtypes have been found in humans.
+Laminins are synthesized by epithelial cells, muscle cells, neurons, and bone marrow cells.
 Epithelial and muscle cells release laminins to the basal lamina.
-Besides the structural function in the molecular network of the basal lamina, laminin also influences cell behavior and differentiation through interactions with integrins.
-That is why mutation of laminin usually leads to pathological processes.
+Besides the structural function in the extracelular matrix, laminins also influence cell behavior and differentiation through interactions with integrins.
+That is why mutation of laminins usually leads to pathological processes.
 During embryonary development, laminins are the first type of glycoprotein to be released to the extracellular matrix.

-Extracellular matrix of animals is in constant recycling by a process of degradation and synthesis of molecules, which is under the cell control.
+The extracellular matrix of animals is in constant turnover by a process of degradation and synthesis of molecules, which are under the control of the cell.
 Degradation is carried out by enzymes, such as metalloproteinases.
-These enzymes are either exocytosed and then associate with the external layer of plasma membrane as free molecules, or they may be inserted in the plasma membrane.
-In both cases the catalytic domain is extracellular.
-Metalloproteinases are synthesized as inactive forms, known as prometalloproteinases, and are activated by proteolytic cleavage, which is carried out by enzymes located in the plasma membrane.
-In mammals, there are more than 20 types of metalloproteinases, which degradate different types of extracellular matrix molecules.
+These enzymes are either exocytosed and then associate with the external layer of plasma membrane as free molecules, or they can be found inserted in the plasma membrane.
+In both cases, the catalytic domain faces the extracellular matrix.
+Metalloproteinases are synthesized as inactive forms, known as prometalloproteinases, and are activated by proteolytic cleavage, which is carried out by enzymes associated to the plasma membrane.
+In mammals, there are more than 29 types of metalloproteinases, which degrade different types of extracellular matrix molecules.
 Tthere are collagenases, gelatinases, stromalysines, matrilysins, transmembrane metalloproteinases, membrane associated enzymes, and a group with a diversity of members (Figure 4).
-A type of metalloproteinase can degradate several types of molecules, but is mostly active on one type.
-Thus, there are collagenases, gelatinases, and some others, depending on their main substrate.
+A type of metalloproteinase can degrade several types of molecules, but it is mostly active on one type.
+Metalloproteinases are also able to degrade membrane receptors, adhesion proteins, cytokines, and many other molecules.

-Besides maintaining homeostasis, metalloproteinases are key players in the extracellular matrix remodeling after certain signals, such as hormones, during pathological processes like inflammation, during the repairing of wounded tissues, in tumor metastasis, and during embryonic development.
-Another role of metalloproteinases is to release molecules that are retained by the extracellular matrix, which become free signals for neighbor cells.
-Metalloproteins are produced by fibroblasts, but also by epithelium, chondrocytes, osteoblasts, leukocytes, as well as by cancer cells.
+Besides maintaining the extracellular matrix homeostasis, metalloproteinases are key players in the extracellular matrix remodeling after certain signals, such as hormones, during pathological processes like inflammation, during repairing wounded tissues, in tumor metastasis, and during embryonic development.
+Another role of metalloproteinases is to release molecules that are retained by the extracellular matrix, which become signals for neighbor cells.
+Metalloproteins are produced by fibroblasts, but also by epithelia, chondrocytes, osteoblasts, leukocytes, as well as by cancer cells.

 Luo BH, et al. 2007.
 Structural basis of integrin regulation and signaling.
 Annual review of immunology.
 25:619-647.